-Figure 39: Stamford Bridge Lane Configuration and Long Merge Over Bridge
+Figure 44: Stamford Bridge Lane Configuration and Long Merge Over Bridge

-At the A51/Barrow Lane junction carriageway markings would be amended on the eastbound approach to the signals as shown in Figure 3939.
+At the A51/Barrow Lane junction carriageway markings would be amended on the eastbound approach to the signals as shown in Figure 44.
 At present, the left turn only lane into Barrow Lane is under-utilised with traffic queues resulting in the single straight-ahead lane.

 By modifying the nearside lane to straight-ahead and left (along with required changes to the signals) this will increase capacity on this approach.
-The amendment to road markings on the eastbound approach would result in an improvement in the Practical Reserve Capacity PRC and resultant delay in both the AM and PM peak periods.
+The amendment to road markings on the eastbound approach would result in an improvement in the Practical Reserve Capacity (PRC) and resultant delay in both the AM and PM peak periods.

 To improve capacity in the westbound direction towards Chester this option would provide an additional straight-ahead lane through the signals at the Stamford Bridge Junction.
-Due to the presence of an existing bridge over the River Gowy to the west of the junction the implementation of a long merge would include widening of the bridge.
-The long merge would extend for a distance of approximately 150m back to single carriageway and is shown in Figure 39.
+A linked bridge will be constructed adjacent to the existing bridge to accommodate the additional lane and a long merge back to single carriageway.
+The long merge would extend for a distance of approximately 150m and is shown in Figure 44.
+Figure 45 shows proposals for the new linked bridge.
+In addition, an Approval in Principle (AIP) assessment has been undertaken for the bridge and is provided in Appendix T. This sets out the design criteria for the bridge.